This page provides information on the schools allocated pupil premium funding over the last academic and how we have

 In the 2022 to 2023 financial year, schools will receive £1,385 for each child registered as eligible for free school meals at any point in the last 6 years.

-Schools will also receive £2,300 for each pupil identified in the spring school census as being looked after by the local authority or who have left local authority care because of one of the following:
+Schools will also receive £2,410 for each pupil identified in the January school census as being looked after by the local authority or who have left local authority care because of one of the following: